Recoverability of Ancestral Recombination Graph Topologies: Topology of an ARG

 \subsection{One recombination}

 We first consider the results when conditioning on one recombination, setting $R=1$; this is a realistic scenario when analysing sequencing data from species with a low recombination rate.
-We fix $\rho=0.1$, being suitably small so that the assumption of a single recombination is valid \parencite{Myersthesis}, noting that this is the estimated value of the recombination rate for SARS-CoV-2 genomes, and human samples of length 1kb.
+We fix $\rho=0.1$, being suitably small so that the assumption of a single recombination is reasonable, noting that this is the estimated value of the recombination rate for SARS-CoV-2 genomes, and human samples of length 1kb.

-Figure \ref{fig: full top with 1 recomb graphs} (a) shows solutions of the recursive system for various values of the parameters.
-Note that these curves are not monotonic: there must be a sufficient number of coalescences above the recombination to create incompatible sites in the sample, but increasing the number of lineages makes it unlikely that a mutation occurs between each coalescence (required to make the topology fully detectable).
-The results demonstrate that the probability of recovering the full ARG topology is very low for even moderate values of $\theta$, increasing very slowly as $\theta \to \infty$.
+Figure \ref{fig:full_top_with_1_recomb_graphs} (a) shows solutions of the recursive system for various values of the parameters.
+Note that these curves are not monotonic in $n$: there must be a sufficient number of coalescences above the recombination to create incompatible sites in the sample, but increasing the number of lineages makes it unlikely that a mutation occurs between each coalescence (required to make the ARG recoverable).
+The results demonstrate that the probability of the ARG being recoverable is very low for even moderate values of $\theta$, increasing very slowly as $\theta \to \infty$.

-Figure \ref{fig: full top with 1 recomb graphs} (b) demonstrates that allowing just a small number of `missed' internal edges substantially improves the probability of recovering the rest of the ARG topology correctly.
+Figure \ref{fig:full_top_with_1_recomb_graphs} (b) demonstrates that allowing just a small number of `missed' internal edges substantially improves the probability of recovering the rest of the ARG topology correctly.
 For instance, with $n=15$, the probability of recovering the ARG topology increases from around 0.1 to 0.4 if up to three unresolved internal edges are allowed.

-Solutions to the recursive system while varying the breakpoint across the genome, $z$, show that taking a breakpoint closer to the centre of the genome gives slightly higher probabilities of detecting the full topology (see Figure \ref{fig:one recomb vary z} in the Appendix).
-For just detecting the recombination, a similar effect was noted by \textcite[p54]{Myersthesis}, as mutations must occur on both sides of the breakpoint, and mutation rate varies linearly with genome length.
-By symmetry, having a breakpoint at $z$ will result in identical probabilities to a breakpoint at $1-z$.
+Solutions to the recursive system while varying the breakpoint across the genome, $z$, show that taking a breakpoint close to the centre of the genome gives slightly higher probabilities of detecting the full topology (see Figure \ref{fig:one_recomb_vary_z} in the Appendix).